rodinshrestha/everest-cotati/content/kitchen_menu/vegetable_tarkari_curries/alu-cauli.md

 ---
 name: Aloo Cauli
-description: Cauliflower & potato with special homemade sauce.
+description: Cauliflower and Russet potatoes simmered with tomatoes cilantro and spices.
-price: $15.25
+price: $15.00
 ---